taxburst/taxburst/doc/developer.md

 `taxburst.parsers.assign_children` will build the hierarchy of nodes needed for conversion into XHTML.

-Basic consistency checks are applied to this tree before output, and additional consistency checks can be run with `--check-tree` on the taxburst command line.
+Many consistency checks are applied to this tree before output, and additional consistency checks can be run with `--check-tree` on the taxburst command line.
+If you find an error that is not caught by these checks, please file an issue about it and we will add it to the checks!

+An alternative approach to writing a parser is to produce your own set of nested dictionaries in Python, or, if you prefer to program in a different language, write code to output the JSON format (see below).

 ### Examples, documentation, and automated testing

-For each new format, please add an example (ideally, calculated for the metagenome `SRR11125891`) to the `examples/` top-level directory, and (ideally) add a step to the snakemake workflow in `examples/Snakefile` so that taxburst is automatically run on the example.
+For each new Python-based format parser, please add an example (ideally, calculated for the metagenome `SRR11125891`) to the `examples/` top-level directory, and (ideally) add a step to the snakemake workflow in `examples/Snakefile` so that taxburst is automatically run on the example.
 You should also add a link to the example output in the `doc/README.md` file.

 Please also add a brief description of the new parser format to the `doc/command-line.md` document.